 The purpose of the honors program in mathematics is to stimulate the imagination and deepen the understanding of students by encouraging independent study, and to provide recognition of exceptional achievements in mathematics.
 Students who complete the requirements of the program graduate with honors in mathematics.

 Admission.
-Entrance to the Mathematics Department Honors Program is granted by the Mathematics Department, based on the following minimum requirements:
+Admission to the Mathematics and Statistics Department Honors Program is granted by the Department, based on the following minimum requirements:

-Students must apply to the Mathematics Department for admission to the program, and if admitted, must select a mathematics faculty member who is willing to serve as an honors adviser.
-The Department recommends students admitted to the program to the University Honors Council for formal admission to honors candidacy.
-(In order to graduate with honors the University requires that students be admitted to honors candidacy at least two semesters before graduation.)
+Interested students must contact the Honors Director of the Mathematics Department for admission to the program.
+Once the Director verifies the minimum requirements, the student must select and contact a mathematics faculty member who is willing to serve as an honors advisor to develop a research project culminating in a thesis.
+The student must also choose one or two readers for the thesis.
+In order to graduate with honors the University requires that students be admitted to honors candidacy at least two semesters before graduation.

 Certification Requirements.
 The requirements for graduation with honors are:

-(4) recommendation by the Mathematics Department to the University Honors Council that the student graduate with honors.
+(4) Recommendation by the Honors Director of the Department that the student can graduate with honors.